Call us: 01444 237070

 Mounting your binoculars onto a suitable tripod will give the steadiest results, although the Canon 14x32 IS Binoculars and premium Zeiss 20x60 Image Stabilised Binocular include image stabilisation for sharp images when handholding.

 A firm favourite amongst more experienced astro viewers and night photographers aare the Leica TRINOVID 10x42 HD Binocular and Leica NOCTIVID 8x42 Binocular, which offer a combination of portability, high magnification and incredible clarity.
 These binoculars come with SCHOTT HT glass, refined ergonomics and are waterproof to 5m to survive virtually any damp situation.
+Lastly at under £130 the Opticron Adventurer II WP PC 10x50 Binoculars demand attention as a truly budget-friendly option for all types of observation, including astro.

 Although telescopes offer greater magnification than binoculars, many astronomers prefer the natural dual eyepieces, portability and versatility which binoculars provide.
 You can bring them anywhere in a backpack or even in your pocket and use them during downpours and in humid locations.